OpShin/opshin-pioneer-program/README.md

 # run a shell with the virtual environment activated
 poetry shell

-# If you're not in shell, you can run python scripts with `poetry run`
+# If you're not in a shell, you can run python scripts with `poetry run`
 poetry run python <script-path>
 ```